Whitley County, Kentucky: History

 The new county was given the name of Whitley in honor of William Whitley, noted pioneer and Indian fighter.
 In the years prior to 1818, many skirmishes were fought between Indians and hunters and trappers in the area.
 Colonel William Whitley, is famous locally for fighting many of these battles within the area, safeguarding the Wilderness Road, as well as for his service in the War of 1812, where he was killed at the Battle of the Thames.
 The county seat, Williamsburg, is also named for Colonel Whitley, with the first court held at the home of the town's earliest resident, Samuel Cox.

 Thomas Walker was the first known white man to see Whitley County.
 His expedition began in 1750.
 During his passage he named the Cumberland River, after the Duke of Cumberland.
 The estimated population of Whitley County in 1818 was 500.
 It had increased to 7,522 by 1860; that number includes 186 slaves.
 Extension of a railroad spur into Whitley County (1883) provided significant impetus to its continued growth.
 Industry began to flourish - primarily lumber mills and coal mines.
 The Whitley County courthouse burned in 1931.
 It was replaced with federal funding.

 Its rugged terrain, densely forested woodlands, and a history of conflict with local Indian tribes all combined to make for a very slow rate of growth in Whitley County.
 The development of the coal mining industry in the area towards the late 1800s spurred on population growth as poor families from neighboring states rushed into the county and led to the formation of Corbin, still the largest city in Whitley County.

 North Corbin, just north of Whitley County is home to Sanders Cafe, which is the birthplace of Kentucky Fried Chicken.
 It was founded there by Harland David Sanders, better known as Colonel Sanders, in 1930.

+Politics

+Whitley County is a historically Republican county, and part of the pro-union bloc of southern Kentucky.
+Since 1900, the only Democrats who have carried the county were Woodrow Wilson in 1912 (when the Republican Party was bitterly divided) and Lyndon B. Johnson over Barry Goldwater in 1964, with Goldwater losing by three votes.

-Law and government
+Local government

 The current elected officials of Whitley County are: